ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 This field indicates the action that triggers an event.
 {: note}

 To identify the actions that a service should enable to generate an AT event, you can check the IAM actions that users can perform, the user actions that incur on resource changes in your service, etc. Then, define the list of actions.
-IAM and AT actions should match to enhance the user's experience.
+IAM and AT actions should match.
 {: tip}

 The format of this field is the following: